 After the first hr is up, add the plums to the pan.
 Take the lid off and carry on the cooking, uncovered.
 The meat should be completely tender, turning golden brown where it breaks the surface of the sauce.
 Spoon off any excess fat from the surface, then scoop the meat and plums carefully from the pan with a slotted spoon.
 Turn up the heat and boil the sauce for 5-10 mins until reduced and slightly syrupy.
 Return everything to the pan, gently warm through, then scatter the rest of the spring onions over the top to serve.

 If you want to use a slow cooker...

 Adapt this recipe by preparing the pork according to step 1.
 Then cook the spring onions, remaining ginger, garlic, chilli, cinnamon, star anise, five-spice, sugar and 2 tbsp tomato purée.
 Fry until soft then add the pork, frying until sealed.
-Put it all into the slow cooker with the marinade, cover and cook for 8-9 hours on Low.
+Put it all into the slow cooker with the marinade and stock, cover and cook for 8-9 hours on Low.
 Skim off surface fat halfway through.
 Stir in the plums an hour before the end.
 Scoop out the plums and meat then make the sauce and serve according to step 3.